mofunsky/soundtouch-android/README.md

 new Thread(st).start();
 st.play();
 ````
-The track can be paused or stopped at a later time:
+The track can be paused or stopped at a later time.
+Stop should always be called on a SoundTouchPlayable after use to release resources.

 ```java
 st.pause();